 Viruses can infect as cell free virus, or transmit directly from cell-to-cell.
 Cell-cell spread dramatically alters susceptibility to the immune system and therapeutics, yet we have very little understanding of this process.
 We will use molecular virology, proteomics, and cutting-edge imaging, to work out how cell-cell spread occurs, how it enables viruses to escape immunological and therapeutic control, and how therapeutics might be overcome this problem.

 Lead Supervisor: Dr Richard Stanton

-Natural killer cells (NK) and CD8+ cytotoxic T lymphocytes (CTL) protect us by killing cells infected with intracellular pathogens and cancers.
-This project aims to determine pathways that drive the growth of types of NK and CTL that are optimised to provide better protection from these diseases.
-We will use state-of-the-art technologies, unique libraries of viruses (adenovirus and cytomegalovirus) and clinical samples (leukaemias) as systems of analysis.
+Natural killer cells (NK) and CD8+ T cells protect us against intracellular pathogens and cancers.
+This project aims to determine pathways that can drive the growth of particular types of NK and T cells that are optimised to provide better protection from disease.
+This knowledge will aid the development of immunotherapies using such effector cell types to target many different diseases.
+We will use human cytomegalovirus and leukaemic cells as systems of analysis.

 Lead Supervisor: Dr Eddie Wang